elastic/elasticsearch/distribution/docker/README.md

    * UBI - the same as the default image, but based upon [RedHat's UBI images][ubi], specifically their minimal flavour.
    * Wolfi - the same as the default image, but based upon [Wolfi](https://github.com/wolfi-dev)
+   * Wolfi ESS - this directly extends the Wolfi image, and adds all ES plugins that the ES build generates in an archive directory.
+It also sets an environment variable that points at this directory.
+This allows plugins to be installed from the archive instead of the internet, speeding up deployment times.
+Furthermore this image has
+     * `filebeat` and `metricbeat` included
+     * `wget` included
    * Iron Bank - this is the US Department of Defence's repository of digitally signed, binary container images including both Free and Open-Source software (FOSS) and Commercial off-the-shelf (COTS).
 In practice, this is